ziyousong/EyesControllTV/README.md

 ##.NET C Sharp
 ###Installation
 1. Download ZIP from <a href="https://github.com/ziyousong/EyesControllTV">Homepage</a>.
-2. Extract the zip file.
+2. Extract the ZIP file.
 3. Create a WPF project.
 4. Right-click on the project node and click Add Reference.
 5. Select the components "EyesControllTV.dll" in DotNETLibrary/EyesControllTV/bin/Debug/EyesControllTV.dll, then click OK.